0 Comment

 Employee recognition platforms are available in the market that can make implementing employee recognition programs extremely simple, cost-effective, and result-oriented.

-Hence, the features and functionalities of these platforms should be carefully assessed and compared to match the program’s needs and ensure smooth integration with existing systems.
+Hence, the organization must assess the features and functionality of these platforms, align them with the program’s needs, and ensure smooth integration with existing systems.

 5. Clearly Outline the Estimated Costs and ROI of the Program